mrikh/MRPopOverVC/README.md

     MRPopOverView *labelView = [[MRPopOverView alloc] init];

-    labelView.labelBorderWidth = 1.0f;

-    labelView.labelTextColor = [UIColor whiteColor];

-    labelView.textBorderColor = [UIColor blackColor];

-    labelView.labelBackgroundColor = [UIColor blueColor];

     [labelView createInfoBelowView:sender withString:@"Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?Heyyyyyy!
 How ya doin?" andFont:nil];

     [self.view addSubview:labelView];

+Additional customization properties:

+    @property (assign, nonatomic) CGFloat labelBorderWidth;
+    @property (strong, nonatomic) UIColor *labelBackgroundColor;
+    @property (strong, nonatomic) UIColor *labelTextColor;
+    @property (strong, nonatomic) UIColor *textBorderColor;

+    //set the below property before presenting the view controller.
+Otherwise it won't work
+    @property (assign, nonatomic) CGFloat triangleWidth;

 ##Third - Present a pop over with a string from an array of coordinates
-This is similar to the previous way of implementation with only the difference that instead of passing a view to display a string, you can pass an array of dictionaries containing coordinates and text for each coordinate.
+This is similar to the previous way of implementation with only the difference that instead of passing a view to display a string, you can pass an array of dictionaries containing coordinates and text for each label.

 ![alt tag](http://i.imgur.com/Lv1LLzI.png) ![alt tag](http://i.imgur.com/q3oAR3A.png)

 ######Use the below code segment to add the pop over:

     MRPopOverView *labelView = [[MRPopOverView alloc] init];

-    labelView.labelBorderWidth = 1.0f;

-    labelView.labelTextColor = [UIColor whiteColor];

-    labelView.textBorderColor = [UIColor blackColor];

-    labelView.labelBackgroundColor = [UIColor blueColor];

     NSDictionary *dict = [[NSDictionary alloc] initWithObjectsAndKeys:@"How ya doin?Heyyyyyy!",@"text",@(sender.center.x),@"xCoordinate", @(sender.center.y), @"yCoordinate",sender.superview,@"viewToBeMadeIn",nil];

     NSArray *array = [[NSArray alloc] initWithObjects:dict, nil];